 Students that participated in the Access Program for the 2018-2019 school year achieved an average GPA of over 2.84!

 APPLY NOW: Access Program Application

-Students who participate in ACCESS work with an academic coach to develop skills and strategies that are essential to their academic success.
-ACCESS Coaches work with students to break down assignments, prioritize course work, organize materials, create daily or weekly to-do lists, develop new study strategies, and help students develop a planning and time management system that works for their individual needs.
+Students who participate in Access work with an academic coach to develop skills and strategies that are essential to their academic success.
+Access Coaches work with students to break down assignments, prioritize course work, organize materials, create daily or weekly to-do lists, explore new study strategies, and help students develop a planning and time management system that works for their individual needs.

-In addition, ACCESS Coaches work very closely with Lincoln College faculty to monitor the student’s progress and determine how best we can support the student in each of their classes.
-Coaches also work closely with the Academic Success Center to ensure that our students are using one-on-one tutoring and the learning labs to the fullest extent.
+In addition, Access Coaches work very closely with Lincoln College faculty to monitor the student’s progress and determine how best we can support the student in each of their classes.
+Coaches also work closely with the Academic Success Center to assist students in using one-on-one tutoring and the learning labs to the fullest extent.